Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The methodology was rigorous.
 The researchers constructed a pipeline that controls the quality gap between optimal and sub-optimal options, creating a calibrated testbed where the objectively better choice is identifiable.
 They then injected contextual biases (logical, context-appropriate framing that favors sub-optimal choices) and measured whether the models could resist the manipulation.

-The results were stark.
 Extensive experiments on state-of-the-art models including Gemini 2.5 Pro, Gemini 3 Pro, GPT-4o, and DeepSeek-R1 revealed that agents frequently succumb to injected biases despite having sufficient reasoning capabilities to identify the ground truth.
 The models could reason correctly about quality, but the biases in how options were presented overrode that reasoning in practice.

 ICLR 2026: latent source preferences in LLM agents